bnaucler/iddb/README.md

 ## Written by
 Björn Westerberg Nauclér (mail@bnaucler.se) 2017

-Compiled and tested on Arch Linux 4.9 (amd64), but should work pretty much anywhere.
+Compiled and tested on Arch Linux 4.9 (amd64) and MacOS Sierra, but should work pretty much anywhere.

 ## Why iddb?
 iddb is written to be lightweight, portable, lightning fast and requiring minimal storage space.